mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_methodology.md

 [igraph](http://igraph.org/redirect.html) is a network analysis package for use with R, Python, and C++

 ### UCINET
 [UCINET](https://sites.google.com/site/ucinetsoftware/home) is available on Windows only.
 It is proprietary software, but 90 day trials are available.
 [Tutorials](https://sites.google.com/site/analyzingsocialnetworks/analyses) are available on the UCINET site.
+Hanneman and Riddle created this [textbook](http://www.faculty.ucr.edu/~hanneman/nettext/) for use with UCINET.

 ## Resources
 ### Programming Historian lessons